MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 category: Unpublished
 ---

 When mobbing, your physical environment matters.

-Having an environment that is condusive for mob programming plays a major role in whether the practice becomes entrenched in a teams daily routine or not.
+Having an environment that is condusive for mob programming plays a major role in whether the practice becomes entrenched in a team.

 > Humans are lazy, you want as little effort required in having a mob assembled